 First Aid Kit

 On top of whatever food you’re packing for the day, make sure you have some extra emergency calories stashed away as well.
-Gels and gummy blocks work well for this.
+Gels and energy chews work well for this.

 Iodine Tablets or a Filter